mithun2003/Backend-for-a-blog/README.md

 # Blog

-This is a microblogging platform API built with Django and Django REST Framework.
-It allows users to create posts, follow other users, like posts, and retrieve their timelines.
+This is a Blog platform API built with Django and Django REST Framework.
+It allows users to create posts,update and list all the posts also user can edit there profile.

 ## Prerequisites